This post was first published in 2017 but has been updated in 2019 with the most recent information about things to do in Santiago, Chile

 In the winter, hire a car and buy a ski pass (costing around $48,000 CLP for the day) for Valle Nevado, one of the best resorts in Chile.
 Situated only 46km from the capital and with 900 hectares of skiable land and pistes for all levels and abilities, it’s an excellent day or even weekend getaway.
 Nearby Farellones has a range of hotels, just be aware – they come with a fairly expensive price tag!

-Santiago is a large, sprawling city but luckily for visitors, most of the accommodation is centred around the districts of Santiago, Providencia and Las Condes and therefore on the doorsteps of hundreds of bars and restaurants.
+Santiago is a large, sprawling city but luckily for visitors, most of the best hotels in Santiago, Chile are centred around the districts of Santiago, Providencia, and Las Condes and therefore on the doorsteps of hundreds of bars and restaurants.
 What’s more, Santiago’s excellent metro system means that wherever you stay, you’ve never far from the action.
 Buy a metro card at one of the stations and you’ll find yourself easily connected to the city’s attractions.

-If you’re in Santiago for a stopover, there are a clutch of hotels around the airport but none of them are particularly affordable.
+If you’re just wondering where to stay in Santiago, Chile for a stopover, there are a clutch of hotels around the airport but none of them are particularly affordable.
 If you have enough time, it’s instead worth booking accommodation in the city and using the bus between the airport and Los Heroes metro station for $1,700 CLP each way.
-You can also organise a bus transfer (at a cost of between $6,000-7,000 CLP) through your hotel or hostel.
+You can also organize a bus transfer (at a cost of between $6,000-7,000 CLP) through your hotel or hostel.

 Find and book these hotels on our favourite accommodation search website: Booking.com

-Another great alternative for accommodation in Santiago is Airbnb, where private rooms start at $30 and offer a unique way to experience the city from a more local perspective.
+Another great alternative for accommodation in Santiago is Airbnb, where private rooms start at $40 USD and offer a unique way to experience the city from a more local perspective.

 Don’t have an Airbnb account yet?
 Sign up now and receive a discount to put towards your first Airbnb stay!